SmogDr/edar_coursebook/docs/09-transf.md

 - when you want to render a variable dimensionless (e.g., when converting to percentage units).

 ## Normalization and Standardization
 In a generic sense, to ***"normalize"*** a variable means: **to transform that variable so that it can be compared, evaluated, or comprehended more easily.**  Normalization often involves a combination of centering and rescaling operations that not only change the location and spread of the data, but also the *meaning* of data.
-Normalization is used all the time.
+Normalization is performed all the time.
 <div class="rmdwarning">
 <p>Like <em>“transformation”</em>, the word “<em>normalization</em>” is defined differently in different fields, so be explicit when using this term in your work.
 To some, the word normalization means to “make a variable normally distributed”; to others, it means to “normalize a database” so that redundancies are eliminated.</p>
 </div>

-There are many types of normalization operations; we will discuss a few examples here:
+There are many types of normalization operations; we will discuss a few examples below.

 ### Rate normalization
 To perform a rate normalization is **to divide one variable into another**, often to report something in terms of a rate.

   - Two cars can have the same range (how many miles they can travel on one tank of gas) but different rates of fuel efficiency (miles traveled per gallon)
-  - Two countries can have the same GDI (*gross domestic income*; the sum of all  wages earned) but widely different rates of "per capita" income.
+  - Two countries can have the same GDI (*gross domestic income*; the sum of all  wages earned) but widely different rates of "per capita" income (GDI/total population size).

 ### Standardizing
 Standardization is a special case of transformation/normalization where each value in a set of observations (or vector) is subtracted by some level (often the central tendency) and divided by the spread.
-When working with normally distributed data, the standardization of variable x_i into z_i is:
+When working with normally distributed data, the standardization of variable x~i~ into z~i~ is:

      $z_{i} = \frac{x_{i}-\overline{x}}{\sigma_{x}}$

 where the mean and standard deviation of x are $\overline{x}$ and $\sigma_{x}$, respectively.
 The *standardization* of a variable renders the mean to 0 and the standard deviation to 1.
 This type of normalization is useful when you wish to study relationships between multiple variables, each with different scale.
+Note that standardization doesn't have to use  the mean and standard deviation as the centering and normalizing variables, but those are most common.

 ### Reducing Skewness
 Sometimes your data are *not normally distributed*, even though you want them to be.
 In that case you still have options.
 Some transformations, like the log, square root, or inverse, will make the spread of the data symmetric and approximately Gaussian.
 These transformations are commonly used to meet the needs (read: underlying assumptions) of many statistical models.
+We discuss model assumptions (and their evaluation) in the [modeling chapter](#model).